Brevin Pritzl: High school career

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2014 Team Ranking".
+Rivals.
+Retrieved December 11, 2013.;

 College career

 Pritzl hardly played as a redshirt freshman.
 He started 21 games as a redshirt sophomore, averaging 8.9 points and 3.8 rebounds per game.
 Pritzl averaged 4.8 points and 2.4 rebounds per game as a junior.
-As a senior, Pritzl averaged 8.0 points and 3.7 rebounds per game, helping Wisconsin finish 14–6 in the Big Ten and 21-10 overall.
+As a senior, Pritzl averaged 8.0 points and 3.7 rebounds per game, helping Wisconsin finish 14–6 in the Big Ten and 21–10 overall.
 Pritzl shot 37.0% from behind the arc, third-best on the team behind Micah Potter and D'Mitrik Trice.
 The team won eight straight games before the season was cancelled due to the coronavirus pandemic.